-Some of you make fat jokes and side-eye the overweight lady in Mcdonalds.
+Some of you make fat jokes and side-eye the overweight lady in McDonald’s.
 Some of you get nervous on a plane when you see a lady in a Hijab.
-Some of you may even find it weird that lil’ Billy in your kids’ form is being raised by two mums.
+Some of you may even find it weird that lil’ Billy in your kids’ class is being raised by two mums.

-Some of you, in fact, a lot of the pitchfork holding Instagrammers never batted an eyelid when the people above were never seen at an event.
-Never seen in a group photo with your fav ‘stripy top wearing, bobbed hair styled mum bloggers‘ with their *token black mum.
+Some of you, in fact, a lot of the pitchfork holding ‘Instagrammers’ never batted an eyelid when the people above were never seen at an event.
+Never seen in a group photo with your fave ‘stripy top wearing, bobbed hair styled mum bloggers‘ with their *token black mum.
 Why was it never an issue then?

 I found it hypocritical and embarrassing.

 *Token.
 Tokenism is the practice of making an effort to be inclusive of members of minority groups.
 Token characters can usually be seen in films, in brand campaigns and sometimes in Instagram images.

 Stop begging for scraps

 Why demand to be invited to a party whether it’s an acquaintance’s or UKIP’s?